perpil/logs-to-eb/README.md

 # Code

-The CDK stack to create the two lambda, an event bus and subscription filter:
+The CDK stack to create the two lambdas, an event bus and subscription filter:

 [CDK stack](lib/logs-to-eb-stack.ts)